TheBellman/sandbox/springboot/README.md

 [INFO] Finished at: 2020-06-27T11:48:54+01:00
 [INFO] ------------------------------------------------------------------------
 ```

+If the application is running (see below), then you can use `curl` for example to test various end points:

+ - `curl localhost:8080/api`
+ - `curl localhost:8080/api/version`
+ - `curl --data '{"message":"foo"}' --header "Content-Type: application/json" localhost:8080/api/echo`

 ## Usage
 After building, you should be immediately able to execute the JAR: